Blazemeter/taurus/site/dat/docs/Installation.md

 ## Data Collection Disclaimer

-We have [Usage Statistics](/bzt-usage-stats) on our website.
+We may display anonymous [Usage Statistics](/bzt-usage-stats) on our website.
 That's why we collect the name of desktop OS, where you have run Taurus.